By danderma | March 11, 2013

 Véranda will be opening its doors to the diners tomorrow Tuesday 12 March 2013.
 No reservation is necessary but it is advisable.
 Véranda is located on the first floor of Harvey Nichols Kuwait overlooking the Grand Avenues walkway in the Avenues Mall.
 For more information and pictures you can follow Harvey Nichols Kuwait on instagram (@HarveyNicholsKuwait).

-- Leave your comment • Chocolate • Food • Fun • Life • Memories • My Photography • Q8 • Recipe • Recomendations • Restaurants • Reviews • Social Media • Society • Things I like • Things i'm waiting for!
+- Comments Off on Dinner at Véranda of Harvey Nichols in the Avenues • Chocolate • Food • Fun • Life • Memories • My Photography • Q8 • Recipe • Recomendations • Restaurants • Reviews • Social Media • Society • Things I like • Things i'm waiting for!

 - Tagged as: Beef Medallion • Cherry chocolate mousse • cherry dark chocolate mousse • Cured salmon • Cured salmon smoked at the table • dining experience • duck wraps • fine dining experience • fine dining in Kuwait • Goat's cheese tart • Grand Avenues • Hammor Medallion • Harvey Nichols • Harvey Nichols Grand Avenues • Harvey Nichols in Kuwait • Harvey Nichols in the Avenues • Harvey Nichols in the Grand Avenues • Harvey Nichols Kuwait • Harvey Nichols Restaurant • Harvey Nichols Restaurant in Kuwait • hummus on grilled yellow pepper • Juice • Juice Cocktails • Kuwait • lobster ravioli • moutabbal • new restaurants in Kuwait • Q8 • Raspberry Mille-feuille • Restaurants in Kuwait • smoked salmon • Teavana Tea • Tevana • tevana Avenues • Tevana Kuwait • The Avenues Kuwait • The Avenues Mall • Véranda • Véranda Harvey Nichols • Véranda Restaurant • Véranda Restaurant Harvey Nichols • Véranda Restaurant Harvey Nichols Kuwait • Véranda Restaurant Kuwait • Véranda Restaurant Location • Veranda Restaurant Location Veranda Restaurant Kuwait • Where to dine in Kuwait • where to eat in Kuwait • white early grey tea